 The academic majors are designed to prepare teacher candidates for certification in various subjects from early childhood through 12th grade.
 Each program provides a strong foundation in research-based effective teaching practices.
-Education courses often include field experiences beginning in the first year with fieldwork and culminating during the senior year with a semester-long (at least 70 full days) clinical teaching experience.
+Education courses often include field experiences beginning in the first year with fieldwork and culminating during the senior year with a semester-long (at least 70 full days) clinical teaching experience or yearlong residency.
 Teacher candidates will complete fieldwork and clinical teaching in a variety of public and/or private school settings.
-LTD students' field experiences will also include Lutheran schools.
+LTD and CTD students' field experiences will also include Lutheran and/or other Christian schools.